thecmdrunner/quick-vm/README.md

 ### Making a VM Stealthy...

 If you need to mask your VM from checks that a few programs do to restrict users from using certain programs inside a VM for various reasons (like Video Games), then this section is for you.

+> It is recommended to not install VirtIO drivers if you are going to passthrough a GPU (onboard/dedicated).

 - Select `Advanced Setup` and go to `Select a Custom VM Profile`
 - From there, select `Create a Stealth VM`, and you will have a Stealthy VM ready (almost) in a few seconds.